Bastardkb/bastardkb.github.io/_includes/testing_pcb.md

 Does everything look fine?
 Great, go ahead with testing the switches.

 If not, reflowing the pads of the LEDs not working should do the trick.
+Please see [Troubleshooting]({{site.baseurl}}/help/troubleshooting.html#one-or-more-leds-dont-work) for details.

 ## Testing the switches